Vape Detector Overview

 As we all know, smoking has been banned from the majority of workplaces as well as educational facilities for a long time.
 Many healthcare facilities and campuses have become completely no-smoking anywhere on their grounds.
 Other places have designed smoking areas, but only outside.
 Smoke detectors will go off with traditional smoking, but vaping has created new issues for employers and school administrators.
 Vape detectors are a good solution for bathrooms or other private areas where cameras or other monitoring devices are not appropriate due to privacy concerns.

-A Negative School Trend
+A Negative Trend For Vaping In Schools

 Traditional smoke detectors do not pick up e-cigarette vape, so a new approach is needed.
 Vaping is dangerous, and yet there is extensive use, especially among students.
 Unfortunately, it’s common to walk into the bathrooms of middle school and high schools and be hit with fruity flavoring smells like blueberry.
 The problem goes beyond the health risks of the individual vaping, but it also creates a peer and culture issue among teens.
 Federal officials estimate the number of students who use e-cigarettes to vape is around 3 million, an increase of approximately 75% in the last year.